data-integrations/wrangler/docs/directives/find-and-replace.md

-# Stream Editor (SED)
+# Find and Replace

-SED directive performs basic text transformation of column values that are of type string.
+FIND-AND-REPLACE directive performs basic text transformation of column values that are of type string to find and replace using 'sed' like expressions.

 ## Syntax

 ```
- sed <column> <sed-script>
+ find-and-replace <column> <sed-script>
 ```

 ## Usage Notes